kheller18/seattle-crime-analysis/README.md

 ## 1. Installation

-  If you would like to clone the repository, type "git clone https://github.com/kheller18/seattle-crime-analysis.git" On the terminal, under the conda dev environment, install the following packages and dependencies before running the crime analysis application
+  If you would like to clone the repository, type "git clone https://github.com/kheller18/seattle-crime-analysis.git".
+  In the terminal, with the conda dev environment activated, install the following packages and dependencies before running the crime analysis application.
+To understand how to install these, refer to the [Usage](#2-usage)

   * [csv](https://docs.python.org/3/library/csv.html) -- Used to store all of our SPD data